Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Mutating_data_with_useMutation.md

 # Mutating data with `useMutation` hook

 Up until now we learned how to fetch and store data in the cache, using the `useQuery` hook.
-Now it's time to learn how to also mutate our remote server data and automatically re-render the user interface.
+Now it's time to learn how to also mutate our remote server data, and automatically re-render the user interface.

 To mutate our remote server state we need to use the **`useMutation` hook**.
 To `useMutation` we need to pass in an object with one thing: